Folkestone Groomers Directory

 Winter Paw Protection: Creating a Barrier Against the Elements

 Prevention is always better than treatment, and nowhere is this more true than with winter paw care.
 The harsh reality of Kent's winter weather—icy pavements, rock salt, and freezing temperatures—can quickly transform a pleasant walk into a painful experience for unprotected paws.
+For comprehensive information on protecting your dog's paws throughout the winter months, see our detailed winter paw care guide.

 The key to effective paw protection lies in creating a barrier before exposure occurs.
 Before heading out for walks in icy or salted areas, apply a protective balm to clean, dry paws.
 This creates a physical barrier that prevents harmful substances from making direct contact with your dog's sensitive paw pads.
 Remember to reapply after your post-walk cleaning routine for continued protection.